-New York teachers protest vaccine mandates, march across Brooklyn Bridge
+New York teachers protest vaccine mandates, march across Brooklyn Bridge: 'I call the shots'

 Retired and current teachers were also seen protesting vaccine mandates in Foley Square

-Protesters rallying against mandatory vaccinations were seen in New York City, with some protesters chanting against President Biden.
+A teacher's group protesting mandatory vaccinations was seen in New York City marching across the Brooklyn Bridge, with some protesters chanting against President Biden.

 "F--k Joe Biden," people were heard chanting while walking across the Brooklyn Bridge, in a video posted to Twitter on Monday.